Michigan–Michigan State men's basketball rivalry: Series history

-Despite the intense rivalry for basketball recruits and resources and the intensity of the rivalry in other sports, the rivalry had not been intense (as measured by rankings) on the basketball court until the 2010s when the teams met 7 times in a row as ranked opponents.
+Despite the intense rivalry for basketball recruits and resources and the intensity of the rivalry in other sports, the rivalry had not been intense (as measured by rankings) on the basketball court until the 2010s.

+On January 27, 2011, the Wolverines were 10–9 and 1–6 in the Big Ten on the season.
+Dating back to the second meeting of the 1997–98 season, Michigan State had won 18 of 21 meetings between the team up to that date, and had not lost in East Lansing to their rivals in 14 years.
+With 21 seconds left and the Wolverines up two, Michigan guard Stu Douglass made a three-point shot to put his side up five and consequently cement a win; the final score was 61–57.
+Despite both teams ultimately finishing the season unranked, both teams would make the tournament, and this game would help serve to launch the rivalry into this new era of intensity (and Michigan, as a program, into a new sustained run of success).

 On February 12, 2013, for the first time in the series' 170-game history, dating back to 1909, the teams met while both were ranked in the Top 10.
 The Spartans (20–4, 9–2 Big Ten) were ranked No. 8 in both the AP Top 25 Poll and USA Today Coaches Poll, while the Wolverines (21–3, 8–3 Big Ten) came in ranked No. 4 in the AP poll and No. 5 in the coaches poll.
 Michigan State won the game at the Breslin Center, 75–52.
 The following month, both teams were once again ranked in the Top 10, this time Michigan was on the winning end of a game played at the Crisler Center, by a score of 58–57.

 Indiana Mr. Basketball for 2012, Gary Harris, and 2013 Indiana Mr. Basketball Zak Irvin were teammates at Hamilton Southeastern High School, but Irvin signed with Michigan after Harris had joined Michigan State.
 The two were best friends from third grade through high school and even wagered on the January 17, 2012, game in high school after the two had committed to different basketball programs, with Harris having to wear Maize and Blue for a day as a result.